harneetsahi/chaiCodeSeries/07ToDoContextLocal/README.md

 # TodoList

 Todo App using react.
 Also stores data in localStorage and fetches it when it loads.
+I created it using the concept of useContext to pass down the values and functions.

 # Steps: